 Campanhã station is Porto’s main hub for long-distance travel, welcoming trains from Lisbon, Faro and Spain.
 If you’re travelling from elsewhere in Portugal, the historic São Bento station is right in the city centre, with trains arriving from Braga, Guimarães and other parts of northern Portugal.
 From the centre, you can easily hop on tram 1 (from Infante to Passeio Alegre) down to Foz, or arrange a taxi.

-If you’ve got your sights set on local exploration, you’ll find no real need for a car – particularly with the bikes to borrow at the hotel, the free transfer into the centre of Porto, and the easy-access city trams.
+If you’ve got your sights set on local exploration, you’ll find no real need for a car – particularly with the bikes to borrow at the hotel and the easy-access city trams.
 But, if you do want to drive, there’s a private car park at the hotel – well equipped with CCTV and valet parking – that will keep your wheels safe and sound (for €25,00 per vehicle, per day).

 Worth getting out of bed for